Skip to main content

 • Automated the generation and electronic signature of 100% of its salary amendments (annual reviews, promotions)

-• Eliminated printing and physical storage of documents, generating estimated savings between 3,000 and 5,000 € per year on paper, printing, and archiving costs
+• Eliminated the printing and physical storage of documents, generating savings estimated between €3,000 and €5,000 per year on paper, printing, and archiving costs

 Conclusion

-Certyneo supports you in this transformation: eIDAS-compliant electronic signature, AI-powered contract generation, fully dematerialized HR workflows.
+Certyneo supports you in this transformation: eIDAS-compliant electronic signature, AI-powered contract generation, fully paperless HR workflows.
 Whether you are a growing SME or an accounting firm managing multiple client portfolios, our solutions adapt to your needs.

 Try Certyneo for Free